TDA-Jyamiti/fzz/README.md

 d 0 1
 ```

-Each line specifies an insertion (`i`) or deletion (`d`) and the simplex being inserted or deleted, which is denoted as a set of vertices, increasingly ordered.
-The output file containing the barcode is written in the current working directory with name starting with that of the input file and ending with `_pers`.
+Each line specifies an insertion (`i`) or deletion (`d`) and the simplex being inserted or deleted; the simplex is denoted as a set of vertices, increasingly ordered.
+An output file containing the barcode is written to the current working directory with name starting with that of the input file and ending with `_pers`.

-The input format is as described in the [paper](https://arxiv.org/pdf/2204.11080.pdf), with the starting complex beging empty (the last complex does *not* need to be empty).
+The input format is as described in the [paper](https://arxiv.org/pdf/2204.11080.pdf), with the starting complex being empty (the last complex does *not* need to be empty).
 The filtration has the following numbering (`K_0` is empty):

 ```
 F = K_0 <-> K_1 <-> ... <-> K_{m-1} <-> K_m